This 5-Year-Old Schools Us All With Her Unicorn Makeup Tutorial

 We're all in with unicorn everything, including makeup.
-But what's a person to do when you've got a drawer full of shiny, shimmery highlighter and seafoam-coloured lipgloss and no idea what to do with it?
+But what's a person to do when you've got a drawer full of shiny, shimmery highlighter and seafoam-colored lipgloss and no idea what to do with it?
 Don't worry, Charli Rose has your back.
-She's a 5-year-old pint-sized powerhouse who knows her way around a unicorn lash makeup brush.
+No, not the Charlie Rose, host of Charlie Rose: The Week on PBS, who does serious interviews at a serious roundtable (although he could maybe use a little unicorn sparkle in his life.)
+The Charli Rose in question is a 5-year-old pint-sized powerhouse, who knows her way around a unicorn lash makeup brush.

 Advertisement